wangyuanchi/virtins.com/README.md

 1. Clone the repository in VS Code.
 2. Run the code on a server, such as Live Server by Ritwick Dey.
-3. PHP files are left out as it includes sensitive information.

 ## Technologies Used